 The state of California requires that all Phlebotomy Technicians or Phlebotomists who work in California hold a current California Phlebotomy License.
 There are various phlebotomy license requirements that must be met before and while holding a license.
 We shall delve into what is required for different license applications, and how to keep your license valid after successfully achieving certification.

 Phlebotomy License Requirements for the 3 License Types

 One of the requirements of obtaining a license is that Phlebotomists must take and pass a Phlebotomy state examination from an approved phlebotomy-certification organization.
 There are three types of Phlebotomy Certifications that you may pursue at such an institution.
 Let’s discuss the phlebotomy license requirements for each level of certification.

 Limited Phlebotomy Technicians are only authorized to collect skin puncture blood samples.You must have a high school diploma, GED, or other similar equivalency.
 You must have successfully completed at least 20 hours of didactic training through a CDPH-approved program.
 In clinical training, you must be able to show 25 skin punctures under supervision.
 Finally, in order to hold a Limited Phlebotomy Technician’s license, you must formally apply to the CDPH for official certification.

 After obtaining your CDPH-approved Phlebotomy certificate at PhlebotomyU, you will be ready to find your dream phlebotomy job.
+We offer courses for both California, and out-of-state phlebotomy certification.
+We help you pass your phlebotomy state exam.
 As a nationally accredited phlebotomy training program, PhlebotomyU prepares its students with the skills they need to succeed afterwards including career services , a phlebotomy internship, and more.
 Have questions regarding phlebotomy license requirements?
 Please don’t hesitate to contact us with any questions.